 Long-term safety data related to HAE prophylaxis were found only for Cinryze.
-Based on one long-term, single arm, open label extension study, harms appear to be similar to those noted in the RCT.
+Based on one long-term (up to 2.6 years), single arm, open label extension study, harms appear to be similar to those noted in the RCT.
 Long-term safety data are lacking for Haegarda and lanadelumab.